donishadsmith/bids-conversion-tools/README.md

 [![Documentation Status](https://readthedocs.org/projects/bidsprep-py/badge/?version=latest)](http://bidsprep.readthedocs.io/en/latest/?badge=latest)

-Tools to assist in converting non-BIDS compliant MRI datasets to BIDS compliant datasets.
+Tools to assist in converting non-BIDS compliant MRI datasets (already converted from DICOM to NIfTI with no access to the original DICOMs) to BIDS compliant datasets.

 ## Installation
 To install ``bidsprep`` use one of the following methods: